 Attendance: The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
 The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
 If you fail to complete and turn in an assignment (for any reason) by the specified date and time, then it will count against your 80%.
-For this class, if the number of assignments (including assignments and tests) you fail to turn in goes over twelve, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
+For this class, if the number of assignments (including assignments and tests) you fail to turn in goes over ten, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
 If your number of absences goes above twelve, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
 Class attendance may be taken at any time during the class period, so please do not be late or leave early.
 Leaving early and/or being tardy will be considered $\frac{1}{2}$ absence.

-Daily Assignments (Including HW and Quizzes):
+Daily Assignments:

 - Homework will be assigned at each class.
 Work the problems early enough to seek help if needed. - Homework is due at the beginning of the next class.
 Late homework will not be accepted.
 If you are going to be absent, I will accept your homework via email as long as that email is time-stamped before our scheduled class time and you give me a valid reason for your absence.
-If the email does not have those two things, you will receive a zero on the assignment. - Late homework is not accepted under any circumstances.
-If a homework is turned in late, it will be a zero. - Quizzes will be at the beginning of class on some days.
-The quiz will have questions similar to the questions on the HW that is due that same day.
-You are not allowed to have any resources out on your desk during quizzes.
-You will be allowed to have out a writing utensil and potentially your non-graphing calculator. - Make-up quizzes will NOT be given.
-If you miss a quiz, the quiz portion of your grade for the day will be a zero. - On days that we have a quiz, you daily assignment grade will be calculated as follows: - 1.
-HW Completion (50% of assignment grade) - 2.
-Quiz (50% of the assignment grade) - On days that we do not have a quiz, your daily assignment grade will be calculated as follows: - 1.
-HW Completion (50% of assignment grade) - 2.
-I will spot check 3-5 HW questions (50% of HW grade) - On all assignments, you are expected to write your full name at the top, give the assignment a title and clearly number the questions. - To receive full credit on problems, you must show work that is legible and it must make sense. - Keys to the homework are posted on Blackboard so that you can check your answers.
+If the email does not have those two things, you will receive a zero on the assignment. - Late assignments are not accepted under any circumstances.
+If an assignment is turned in late, it will be a zero. - Homework will be graded in two ways: - 1.
+Completion (50% of HW grade) - 2.
+I will spot check 3-5 questions (50% of HW grade) - On all assignments, you are expected to write your full name at the top, give the assignment a title and clearly number the questions. - To receive full credit on homework problems, you must show work that is legible and it must make sense. - Keys to the homework assignments are posted on Blackboard so that you can check your answers.
 Please remember that when I grade, not only will I grade the answer, I am grading your work that leads to that answer. - At the end of the semester, the lowest 4 daily grades (homework/binder) will be dropped.